Dataiku Cloud Terms

 10. Third-Party Platforms and Plugins.

-10.1 Use of Third-Party Platforms.
+10.1.
+Use of Third-Party Platforms.
 Customer may choose to enable integrations or exchange Customer Data with Third-Party Platforms.
-Customer’s use of a Third-Party Platform is governed by its agreement with the relevant Dataiku, not this Agreement, and Dataiku is not responsible for Third-Party Platforms or how their providers use Customer Data.
+Customer’s use of a Third-Party Platform is governed by its agreement with the relevant provider, not this Agreement, and Dataiku is not responsible for Third-Party Platforms or how their providers use Customer Data.

 11. Technical Services.
 Dataiku will perform Technical Services as described in an Order, which may identify additional terms for the Technical Services.
 Customer will give Dataiku timely access to Customer Materials reasonably needed for Technical Services, and Dataiku will use the Customer Materials only for purposes of providing Technical Services.
 Subject to any limits in an Order, Customer will reimburse Dataiku’s reasonable travel and lodging expenses incurred in providing Technical Services.
 Customer may use code or other deliverables that Dataiku furnishes as part of Technical Services only in connection with Customer’s authorized use of the Cloud Service under this Agreement.

 12.1.
 Payment.
-Customer will pay the fees described in the Order.
-Unless the Order states otherwise, all amounts are due within 30 days after the invoice date (the “Payment Period”).
+Customer will pay the fees described in an Order.
+Dataiku may issue invoices for fees for the initial Subscription Term, renewal Subscription Term or Technical Services, at any time after the Subscription Start Date.
+Unless otherwise agreed, fees are invoiced in advance and reimbursable expenses are invoiced in arrears and are due within 30 days of the invoice date (the “Payment Period”).
+If Dataiku incurs any expenses related to Customer’s mandatory invoicing platforms, Customer shall reimburse Dataiku for such expenses, to be invoiced in arrears.
 Late payments are subject to a charge of 1.5% per month or the maximum amount allowed by Law, whichever is less.
-All fees and expenses are non-refundable except as expressly set out in this Agreement.
+Unless otherwise agreed, fees for renewal Subscription Terms are at Dataiku’s then-current rates, regardless of any discounted pricing in a prior Order.
+All fees and expenses are non-cancellable and non-refundable except as expressly set out in Section 8.3 (Warranty Remedy) and Section 17.5 (Mitigation).

 12.2.
 Taxes.
 Customer is responsible for any sales, use, GST, value-added, withholding or similar taxes or levies that apply to its Orders, whether domestic or foreign (“Taxes”), other than Dataiku’s income tax.
 Fees and expenses are exclusive of Taxes.